 Do I need to send the Financial Guarantee form for the application process (international applicants only)?

-No, unless you are offered admission and you accept.
+No, not until you are offered admission and you accept the offer.

 Is there an application deadline?

-Yes, the deadline to submit applications is January 15, and we strongly encourage students to submit their materials by this date.
-However, supplemental materials received after January 15 will still be reviewed.
+Yes, the deadline to submit applications is December 15, and we strongly encourage students to submit their materials by this date.
+Applications after this date might be accepted.
+Late applicants should contact the Chemistry Graduate Program at email@example.com to inquire about a possible submission.

 Do you accept students for admission in the spring semester?